 )

 The total rainfall presented the same value in all scenarios because we used the same rain event and all scenarios represent the same total area ( Table 6).
 Moreover, although there was an important reduction of runoff and an increase in rainwater harvested regarding the base scenario, there was no improvement from scenario 1 to scenario 2.
 As shown in Code snippet 12, the rainwater harvested was larger in scenario 1.
 This is explained because the algorithm uses as catchment areas all adjacent upper areas that are not used for urban agriculture.
 Hence, as rooftop converted to urban agriculture increases, the availability of catchment areas decrease.
 The infiltration rates also increase because rooftop gardens retain water but this is not enough to compensate the reduction in harvesting.
+However, harvested water has also some benefits, mainly water reuse.
+For instance, Girona’s inhabitants have an average consumption of 134 litres /day.
+This multiplied by the inhabitants of Sant Narcís gives a total consumption of 847 m3/day.
+Hence, the water harvested in scenario 1 could provide all the water in the neighbourhood during 2 days and a half.

 Table 6.
 Runoff (mm), total rainfall (m 3) and rainwater harvested in each scenario (m 3).